datawire/ambassador-docs/docs/emissary/pre-release/howtos/consul.md

    The ConsulResolver is Opt-In.
-In other words, after applying the ConsulResolver you need to add `resolver: consul-dc1` in each Mapping that you want to use this resolver for.
-Otherwise it will use your default resolver, and the service associated with that Mapping will not be registered in Consul.
+In other words, after applying the ConsulResolver you need to add `resolver: consul-dc1` in each AmbassadorMapping that you want to use this resolver for.
+Otherwise it will use your default resolver, and the service associated with that AmbassadorMapping will not be registered in Consul.

    For more information about resolver configuration, see the [resolver reference documentation](../../topics/running/resolvers).
 (If you're using Consul deployed elsewhere in your data center, make sure the `address` points to your Consul FQDN or IP address).